fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 Connect Fleet to your ABM account to automatically enroll macOS hosts to Fleet when they’re first unboxed.

-If a new macOS host that appears in ABM hasn't been unboxed, it will appear in Fleet with **MDM status** set to "Pending."
-These hosts will automatically enroll to the default team in Fleet.
-Learn how to update the default team [here](#default-team).

 To connect Fleet to ABM, first create a new MDM server in ABM and then get these two files using the Fleet UI or the `fleetctl` command-line interface: An ABM certificate and private key.

 How to create a new MDM server in ABM: